 Nothing excites me for more fall than decorating pumpkins!
 When the kind folks at Martha Stewart sent me a faux pumpkin, I was thrilled to get my craft on.

 Today I am combining three things I love: Pom Pom Flowers, Pumpkins with a slight nod to Audrey Hepburn for my eighth #12MonthsofMartha DIY Pom Pom Flower Pumpkin.

 This post contains affiliate links.
 See my full disclosure.

 What supplies do I need to make a Pom Pom Flower Pumpkin?

 How do I make a no-carve My Fair Lady Pumpkin?

 While my spray paint was drying, I worked on adding some very faint, almost watercolor looking teal and mint green to my pom pom flower.
 I mixed a little acrylic paint with some water to create and applied it to the edges of the fringed pom pom flower.
 I allowed for those to fully dry before assembling.

-Once, all the tissue paper had dried, I followed Martha’s directions exactly to put together my white pom pom flower.
+Once, all the tissue paper had dried, I followed Martha’s directions exactly to put together my pom pom flower.
 I have seen these around before and they always looks so difficult, but this honestly could not be any easier to make!